synogen/ftlautosave/README.md

 ## Credits

-Program icon used created by [paomedia](https://www.iconfinder.com/paomedia)
+Program icon used created by [paomedia](https://www.iconfinder.com/paomedia) under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)